51Degrees/device-detection-cxx/README.md

 Tests in the Visual Studio solution automatically install the GTest dependency via a NuGet package.
 However, in order for the tests to show up in the Visual Studio test explorer, the [Test Adapter for Google Test](https://marketplace.visualstudio.com/items?itemName=VisualCPPTeam.TestAdapterforGoogleTest) extension must be installed.

-The VisualStudio solution includes `FiftyOne.DeviceDetection.Hash.Tests` and `FiftyOne.DeviceDetection.Pattern.Tests`, which can both be run through the standard Visual Studio test runner.
+The VisualStudio solution includes `FiftyOne.DeviceDetection.Hash.Tests`, which can be run through the standard Visual Studio test runner.

 # Referencing the API